fabianostermann/bbmuse-templates/README.md

-# bbmuse-templates
+# BbMuse template collection

-A repository for bbmuse examples and re-useable templates.
+A collection of bbmuse examples and re-useable templates.